aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-transparency/_index.md

 ### Elevate Your Visualizations
 Why settle for mediocrity when you can achieve excellence?
 Learn how to enhance the visual appeal of your documents effortlessly.
 Our tutorial empowers you to create professional‑looking documents that leave a lasting impression.
 [Read More](./add-transparent-image/)

-## Diving Deeper: Pseudo‑Transparency in Java PostScript
+## Pseudo‑Transparency in Java PostScript
 When true transparency isn’t feasible, pseudo‑transparency steps in as the hero.
 Explore the world of vibrant graphics and captivating visual effects with Aspose.Page for Java.

 ### Step‑by‑Step Tutorial